Sancho II of Castile and León: Reign

-Sancho soon turned on Alfonso.
-In 1072, with the aid of his alférez El Cid, at the Battle of Golpejera, he defeated Alfonso, who fled into exile in the Taifa of Toledo.
-Sancho was crowned King of León on 12 January 1072, simultaneously holding all three crowns that Ferdinand had distributed to his sons only six years earlier.
-Toro, the city of Sancho's sister Elvira, fell easily in 1072.
-But in a siege of his sister Urraca's better-defended city of Zamora, Sancho was stalled.
-A Zamoran noble, Vellido Adolfo (also known as Bellido Dolfos), entered Sancho's camp pretending to be a deserter, seeking a private conference with Sancho to tell him the weaknesses in the Zamoran defence.
-Once before Sancho, Vellido assassinated him, using Sancho's own sword to impale him in the back.
+Death

+A Zamoran noble, Vellido Adolfo (also known as Bellido Dolfos), entered Sancho's camp pretending to be a deserter and assassinated him.
 Vellido was chased back to Zamora by El Cid, but escaped into the town through a gateway since called Portillo del Traidor ("Gateway of the Traitor").
 Sancho was succeeded in his kingdoms by the brother he had previously deposed, Alfonso.
 García, induced to return from exile, was deceived by Alfonso and imprisoned for life, leaving Alfonso in uncontested control of the reunited territories of their father, later taking on their father's title "Emperor of all Spain".
 Sancho was buried in San Salvador de Oña.